A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Main results

-We do not know if there exist computationally-efficient estimators that can achieve the upper bound on the sample complexity established in Theorem~\ref{ThmMinimax}(a) uniformly over the entire permutation-based model class.
-In the next three sections, we design and analyze polynomial-time estimators that address interesting subclasses of the permutation-based model.
+We do not know if there exist computationally-efficient estimators that can achieve the upper bound on the sample complexity established in Theorem~\ref{ThmMinimax} over the entire permutation-based model class.
+In the following sections, we design and analyze polynomial-time estimators that have interesting (but suboptimal) guarantees over the permutation-based model and also useful guarantees over popular subclasses of the permutation-based model.